lwsjs/lws/CONTRIBUTING.md

 ### Design decisions

-* Please discuss and agree design decisions with a maintainer first, before implementing.
+* Please discuss and agree non-trivial design decisions with a maintainer first, before implementing.
-* Check the planned work is within the scope of the project.
-It may be preferable to split the work into a separate plugin or project.
+* Check the planned work is within the scope of the project (it may be preferable to split the work into a separate plugin or project).
-* Check the planned work benefits all users, or at least the majority.
-Edge case features should live in an optional plugin.
+* Check the planned work benefits all users, or at least the majority (edge case features should live in an optional plugin).

 ## Style